autolens.Mask2D#

 is_all_false

-Returns False if all pixels in a mask are False, else returns True.
+Returns True if all pixels in a mask are False (i.e. every pixel is unmasked), else returns False.

 is_all_true